MicrosoftDocs/Devices-docs/surface-hub/conditional_access_for_surface_hub.md

 1. Under Assignments select **Users > Exclude**
 2. Select Users and groups
-3. Select each individual Surface Hub device account (or group of device accounts).
+3. Select each individual Surface Hub device account, or group of device accounts.
 4. Select Save at the bottom of the screen.

 Here's a [video](https://www.youtube.com/watch?v=5DsW1hB3Jqs&ab_channel=MicrosoftSecurity) demonstrating how to exclude user accounts from a Conditional Access policy.

 >[!IMPORTANT]
-select the Surface Hub device account **user** object, not the Surface Hub **device** object.
+>select the Surface Hub device account **user** object, not the Surface Hub **device** object.

 ![Image showing how to exclude the Surface Hub device account from a Conditional Access policy](images/conditional-access-exclude-device-account.png)